Student recruitment challenges: Part 3

 - Content marketing is not a page of faculty honors on the website; it’s an overview of career opportunities in the next ten years, and the courses and education required to get into those careers

-By providing information and content that is engaging, useful and focused on what the searcher needs, potential students are more likely to connect.
+By providing information and content that is engaging, useful and focused on what the searcher is looking for, potential students are more likely to connect.
 If they continue to find information and ideas that entertain, educate and help them choose, they’ll come back and be further engaged in your school’s story.
 Stealth applicants choose the institutions that match what they’re seeking.

 - They rely on technology as a primary means of communication, often avoiding face to face contact or phone calls